 The legend of La Llorona

-It’s a story about young Miguel, who went through the Land of the Dead while his town was celebrating the famous Day of the Dead – Las Muertes.
+It’s a story about young Miguel, who went through the Land of the Dead while his town was celebrating the famous Day of the Dead (“Dia de los Muertos”).
 He was passionate about music and a lot of songs were sung in the film.

 Generations of Mexican children have grown up afraid of La Llorona, a wailing woman whose misdeeds in life have left her spirit trapped on Earth, where she torments little children.

 We decided to tell you more about the story behind this song.
-If you are interested in some private or more profound research on the topic of Mexican legends – you are welcomed to order a cheap essay about it.
+If you are interested in some private or more profound research on the topic of Mexican legends – you are welcome to order a cheap essay about it.

 The Legend of La Llorona

 La Llorona is dressed in a white gown and you can meet her near the rivers.
-La Llorona is a tragic figure in Mexican folklore, she wears white and wanders the waterside in profound grief seeking for her drowned children.
+La Llorona is a tragic figure in Mexican folklore, she wears white and wanders the waterside in profound grief seeking her drowned children.

-Some versions vary from one to another, but the common part is that it’s a story of a woman who was forced to drown heir children.
-Then she killed herself and start to seek for her babies in rivers, creeks, and lakes.
+Some versions vary from one to another, but the common part is that it’s a story of a woman who was forced to drown her children.
+Then she killed herself and start to seek her babies in rivers, creeks, and lakes.

 Some people call her Maria, a peasant girl of exceptional beauty.
 She attracted a lot of attention from different men – both poor and reach.
-Every evening she wore her best white dress in which she was even more exciting.
+Every evening she wore her best white dress which she was even more exciting.

 But there is also another version of a story

-He preferred to spent time with other women and didn’t even talk to his wife.
+He preferred to spend time with other women and didn’t even talk to his wife.
 When he was home, he used to pay attention only to his sons, ignoring his beautiful wife.
 It broke Maria’s heart.

 Once she was strolling with the sons near the river.
 Suddenly the carriage came nearer.
-It was Maria’s husband with a beautiful woman sitting next to him.
+It was Maria’s husband a beautiful woman sitting next to him.
 He ignored his wife – as usual – and talked to his sons.

 Rampage possessed Maria.
 Some versions claim Maria drowned her two children, but she immediately regretted it and she started to cry and run down to the river’s bank.
-But she didn’t found even bodies.
+But she didn’t find even bodies.

 The curse of La Llorona

 Other versions claim she walked along next to the river for some time, calling for her sons and crying.
 She ate nothing and with time her body became skinny and she started to look taller.
 Her white dress made her look like a ghost.

 Finally, she fell and died next to the river.
 For pity, death didn’t give her peace.
-When she arrived at heaven’s gates, she was denied entry, banished back to purgatory on Earth until she could find her lost children.
+When she arrived at heaven’s gates, she was denied entry and banished back to purgatory on Earth until she could find her lost children.

 And now Maria is known as La Llorona (“the weeping woman”) – a ghost who is looking for her sons.
-The legend says, she floats over and near bodies of water in her white, funereal gown, forever weeping as she searches for her lost children.
+The legend says she floats over and near bodies of water in her white, funereal gown, forever weeping as she searches for her lost children.